On this page:

-- In Virginia, there is currently increased community transmission occurring throughout the state.
+- In Virginia, there is currently increased community transmission of SARS-CoV-2 throughout the state.
 The recommendation for essential personnel to self-monitor their health should be implemented until the risk of COVID-19 in Virginia communities decreases.

 - A VDH monitoring log is available (optional) to assist with self-monitoring.

 - All businesses/employers should request that their staff self-monitor for illness even in the absence of a formal, onsite occupational health program.